fastai/course-v3/docs/start_gcp.md

 These characteristics make preemptible instances a nice option for beginners, since you will not be running very deep models that take days to run.
 If however, you do need to run models without interruption for long periods of time, you can always call the same command but skip the '--preemptible' parameter.
 Take into account this will increase your costs to about $0.68 an hour.

-## Step 4: Configure Github and access fast.ai materials
+## Step 4: Access fast.ai materials and update packages

 Now your command line which should show a prompt along the lines of `jupyter@my-fastai-instance:`